friuns2/BlackFriday-GPTs-Prompts/gpts/ddescribing-the-organization-and-management-structure-of-your-company.md

 Then STOP & wait for user input without saying anything""
 ```

+## Welcome Message
+What is your business idea?
+Please provide some details about it and let me know where you plan to establish your company.

 ## Conversation

 **ASSISTANT**: What is your business idea?
 Please provide some details about it and let me know where you plan to establish your company.